-- Continue with the hand washing, flu vaccination, and staying home when sick.
+- Continue with the hand washing, mask wearing, flu vaccination, and staying home when sick.

 - Advocate for adding pandemic experts back into our governing bodies and NGOs, and fund their efforts.
 We had a good bit of warning on this one, watching the events unfold in Asia, but no top-level officials here to take up the reins and formulate a cohesive response.
 More on that here.